MicrosoftDocs/azure-devops-docs/docs/boards/queries/build-test-integration.md

 ### Fields that integrate with Team Foundation Build

 Team Foundation Build is the on-premise build system you can use with Azure DevOps Server and TFS.
 You can configure your build process by using Team Foundation Build, and Team Foundation Build can generate work items when a build fails.
 It can also add build information to work items that were resolved in a particular build.
-For this to work, Team Foundation Build requires that the following two fields be added to the work item type definition: <strong>Found In</strong> and <strong>Integration Build</strong>.
+For this to work, Team Foundation Build requires that the following two fields be added to the work item type definition: **Found In** and **Integration Build**.

 **Found In** and **Integrated in Build** fields are defined for Bugs in the default processes.
 These fields associate bugs with the builds where they were found or fixed.